Why a website

 To echo a now-common lament: the internet is now a much more contained (platforms) and homogenised (algorithms) experience.

 I have a strong dislike of social media, in particular its incentives and opaque rules.
-Being a believer in the democratic utility of transmitting information, though, I see its function and have returned to the platforms in the past year to try grab a fraction of the attention being paid there.
+Being a believer that journalism requires getting information to people where they are, though, I see its function and have returned to the platforms in the past year to try grab a fraction of the attention being paid there.

 I've been especially unsuccessful at cracking the vertical video game, and getting better at this is one of the big goals for 2026.